kazanzhy/kafka-connect-transform-record2row/README.md

 ## Use Cases
 The reason why this SMT was built is the known limitation of the JDBC Sink Connector to handle struct, map and arrays that contains not primitive types, like maps or structs.
-All these fields are converted into JSON String using ``bson`` from MongoDB.
+All these fields are converted into a JSON String.
 But for sure there are other use cases out there where this SMT might be helpful.
 Avro types matching with Postgres types using JDBC Sink Connector with or without SMT.